kidol/curl/docs/documentation.md

 ------------

 - No POST support at the moment.
 - Exposes the underlying curl handle, but will currently reset any option set with `curl_setopt()`.
+Maybe add 'native' config property?
 - Needs more documentation and code comment.
+- Tests incomplete.

 Creating a request object
 -------------------------